Xylemm/VAC-Scripts/README.md

 How to use it with your own voicepack:
 -
 1. Your file structure MUST be the same as this voicepack.
-This is also the same structure as Alexis Popcorn's DirtyBomb voicepack.
+This is also the same structure as the DirtyBomb voicepack.
-2. Sounds/VAC/IcewindDale is the project folder.
+2. Sounds/VAC/Project is the project folder.
 Name your project folder whatever you like.
 3. Put your voices in the Male and Female folders
 4. Put your sound files in Attack, Select, Move, Downed, and Death folders
 5. Double click "GenerateDefs.bat".
 This automatically generates all of the SoundDefs and VoicePackDefs for your mod.